dyl-atk/clustering-local-areas/README.md

 ## **Choice of algorithm**

-The machine learning k-means clustering algorithm was determined to be the most appropriate to extract insights from census data by grouping similiar local areas.
+The machine learning k-means clustering algorithm was determined to be the most appropriate to extract insights from census data by grouping similar local areas.
 The [literature review](#literature-review) section examines the prior research undertaken to decide this.

 ## **Choice of tools**